featured article:

 Time machine HOWTO: How to win the ancient QRP contest

 Some time ago digging the web for information on The Radio Club of Hartford, I came across this article in QST magazine (September issue, 1921).
 In a nutshell, it is about a QRP contest as it should be - "Do More With Less" and then measure how big this "More" is and how much spare "Less" were used.
-I briefly read this article, something about some kind of reward, some competitions, the names - not very exciting at first sight, but one remarkable thing caught my attention - The Winner, transmitter that won a first prize.
+I read this article briefly: something about some kind of reward, some competitions, the names - not very exciting at first sight, but one remarkable thing caught my attention - The Winner, transmitter that won a first prize.
 This TX has turned my stereotypes upside down (once again): how should it work? where is a rectifier? grounded plate tank? keying the grid-leak??
 I have to investigate, or even better - to make my own, based on this article, design and run such a prehistoric radio on the air!

 So, is that contest over?
 I do not think so, not yet, not for me..